sgraber/Graber/README.md

 ﻿Graber 3D Printer
 =================

-This is the home of the Graber 3D printer.
+This is the home of the Graber 3D printer: http://www.flickr.com/photos/sbgraber/8536293604/in/photostream/lightbox/

 This printer design takes a lot of inspiration from Josef Prusa's awesome Prusa i3 printer: